charleschang213/UDP-Chatroom/README.md

 ./client <server-address> <server-port> <username>
 ```
 And into will get into the chatroom.
 In the chatroom the client user can just type to speak.

+## Current Issues/Future Improvements
++ A more interactive chat window (separated input/output, support for line changing etc.)
++ Adaptation to the connectionless feature of UDP (eg. check if sombody is off line)
++ Fix some possible problems under bad network